About this course

 This module aims to develop your understanding of Contemporary Fine Art practice.
 It encompasses a broad range of approaches to art making and 1) develops your verbal communication skills in relation to your own practice and the broader context of Contemporary Fine Art Practice 2) provides you with the technical skills and methodologies relevant to the enhancement of the practice

 This module aims to develop your skills to carry out research in the field of history and theory.
 It 1) develops your ability to construct a coherent written argument in essay form and 2) provides knowledge of various modes of writing.

 Major Project (Fine Art)

-This module will support the development of self-directed and in-depth body of work appropriate to the your concerns.
-This will enable you to plan, organize and deliver a final exhibition project or equivalent, through effective time and resource management, demonstrating a high level of critical engagement, creative achievement and appropriate technical ability.
-During the module you will have the opportunity to improve your ability to speak publicly about your work and enhance your capacity to engage in professional practice.
+This module enables you to plan, organise and deliver a final exhibition project or equivalent, through effective time and resource management, demonstrating a high level of critical engagement, creative achievement and appropriate technical ability.
+It develops your ability to speak publicly about your work and enhances your capacity to engage in professional practice.

 An insight into teaching on your course

 You will have around nine hours guided learning each week, although we would expect your self-directed input to be substantially more.
 There will also be blocks of time scheduled for concentrated research activity, critique and symposium throughout the programme.